ewhicher/matter/content/collections/case_studies/raising-product-quality-in-bars-across-europe.md

     content:
       -
         type: text
-        text: 'An amazing Design Sprint, a pumped product team with a clear vision and an application successfully taken to market within 3 months.
-The product has since grown into the main on-trade channel for Diageo in Europe.'
+        text: 'A successful Launchpad and proof of concept, a pumped product team with a clear vision and an application successfully taken to market within 3 months. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'This rapid process has also inspired the company to adapt the way it works and implement a new, design-led approach to its ongoing product development.'
+        text: 'The product has since grown into the main on-trade channel for Diageo and is being rolled out to markets globally, from Europe to South America to Africa.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "We're now supporting the brilliant global product team with the launch playbooks, team onboarding and growth marketing."
   -
     type: paragraph
   -